ninscope/Hardware/README.md

 LabMaker sells the electronics (PCBs,excitation LED print w/ cabling), baseplates and DAQ box for NINscope [here](https://www.labmaker.org/collections/neuroscience/products/ninscope).

 ### Printing material
 We have 3D printed the microscope housing using an EnvisionTec Micro Plus Advantage printer with RCP-30 resin (requires coating afterwards) and a Formlabs Form 2 printer using RS-F2-GPBK-04 black resin.
+Parts for NINscope can be directly order through Jason Rosenberg https://www.rosenbergindustries.com

 ### Assembly of optics